x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/back-up-email.md

 To learn how to restore deleted items in Outlook on the web (formerly known as Outlook Web App), see [Recover deleted items or email in Outlook Web App](https://support.office.com/article/c3d8fc15-eeef-4f1c-81df-e27964b7edd4).

-## Offboard an user from Office 365
+## Offboard a user from Office 365

 For more info what to do when a user in your organization leaves, check out [Remove a former employee from Office 365](https://go.microsoft.com/fwlink/p/?LinkId=816871).
 This topic discusses the steps you should take and how to secure your data after an employee leaves your organization.